 That's why our lawyers devise comprehensive strategies as unique as the families who need them.
 We offer specialized divorce services for those who may require innovative (and/or discreet) legal strategies such as public figures like politicians and professional athletes, and CEOs, physicians and surgeons, law firm partners, and other high net worth individuals.
 At M.C.
 Thomas & Associates, PC, we listen intently to your goals, and devise customized strategies to help you achieve them.
 There is no need to "through it alone" when you do not have to.
 Call us today.
 Visit our Practice Areas and Divorce Information Center to learn more about our areas of expertise.

 The firm's founder, Michelle C. Thomas, has been recognized among her peers as a leader in divorce and family law.
-Michelle has recently been named to the SuperLawyers' List for Washington, D.C. in Family Law a recognition that no more than 5% of all attorneys across all practice areas combined may receive in each state.
+Michelle has recently been named to the SuperLawyers' List for Maryland and Washington, D.C. in Family Law a recognition that no more than 5% of all attorneys across all practice areas combined may receive in each state.
 Prior to that, Michelle was repeatedly named to the SuperLawyers' Rising Stars List in the area of Family Law, which no more than 2.5% of her peers may receive in each state.
 Michelle has also been named a Top Divorce Attorney by Bethesda Magazine.
 She has been elected to the D.C.
 Bar Board of Governors, appointed to Chair and serve on a number of Boards and Committees, and elected president of bar associations.

 As an experienced divorce lawyer serving Washington, D.C., Bethesda, Maryland, and Fairfax, Virginia, Michelle has lectured on divorce and family law related topics, served as faculty for a number of CLEs, and appeared in local and national media such as the Washington Times,Washington Examiner, ESSENCE magazine, theMichael Baisden Show, Fox 5 news,News One Now Radio with Roland Martin (WOL/Radio One), and The Audrey Chapman Show (WHUR), The Daily Drum Show (WHUR), and Law Talk with Ethel Mitchell (WOL/Radio One), and more.